 Very large casinos that would normally make the list have been omitted in cases where I could not reasonably verify the square footage of actual gaming space.

-So here’s the list of top ten biggest casinos in the United States, along with other notables, and others where reportable square footage data could not be found.
+So here’s the list of top ten biggest casinos in the United States, along with other notables, and others where square footage data could be verified.

 Oftentimes erroneously quoted as having “480,000 square feet,” this popular Indian Casino 70 miles east of Los Angeles has 1 million square feet of total resort space (including garages), and 480,000 of indoor space.

 However of the 480,000 total indoor space, 220,000 square feet is gaming space.
-This is according to Lochsa Engineering, who says they helped built the building, which was completed in 2004.
+This is according to Lochsa Engineering, who says they helped build the building, which was completed in 2004.

 Other Notable Large Casinos in the United States